numpy/numpy.org/NA-overview.rst

   "I don't know what x is, so I don't know what 3 + x is either".
 NA means "I don't know", so 3 + NA is NA.

-  This is also important for safety: missing data often requires special handling for correctness -- the fact that you are missing information might mean that something you wanted to compute cannot actually be computed, and there are whole books written on
+  This is important for safety when analyzing data: missing data often requires special handling for correctness -- the fact that you are missing information might mean that something you wanted to compute cannot actually be computed, and there are whole books written on